ifatess/my_blog/_posts/2021-08-27-OSTEP-Virtualization.md

 2. The key difference between the parent and child is **the value** *fork()* returns.
 In child processes, it returns 0.
 3. How to create two child processes?
 Refer to [this article](https://www.cnblogs.com/yfceshi/p/7066407.html).
 Pay attention to the `return 0`.

-# Efficiently Virtulize the CPU with Control
+# Efficiently Virtualize the CPU with Control
+Reason to virtualize the CPU:
+1. Control the behavior of programs;
+2. Switch among programs to make the PC more efficient.
+Otherwise the OS would become a simple library👎.